 The recipe here is vegan- but if you prefer using eggs, darling, beaten eggs will work perfectly well in this favorite recipe (just use fresh free-range eggs in place of the egg replacer).

-Stay true blue this week, everyone- be safe out there.
+Stay true blue this week, everyone- be well, be safe, make this week delicious.

 Gluten-Free Goddess Blueberry Muffin Recipe with Almond FlourOriginally published July 2010.

 Finely ground blanched almonds create a delicate, soft gluten-free flour that is light and subtly sweet.

 Preheat the oven to 375ºF.
 Line a 12-muffin tin with paper liners.